Skip to main content

 You can include up to five letters of support, with each letter not exceeding one A4 page.

+The studio is located on the eighth floor of a security building.
+A lift travels to the seventh floor, where there is a short set of stairs leading to the studio.
 The apartment consists of a spacious multi-purpose room, a bedroom, bathroom, and library annexe.
 It contains a collection of more than 2,000 books that previous residents have added to over the years.
 A door from the main room leads onto a leafy terrace that overlooks the rooftops of Rome and its surrounding hills.
 The main room contains the kitchen and dining area, a desk, sofa, sofa bed, storage cupboard (containing vacuum cleaner, ironing board etc.), coffee table, electric heater and wood stove.
 There is also a printer and a television.
 The bedroom contains a clothes cupboard and a double bed.
 Bed linen, towels and blankets are supplied.
 There is a washing machine in the bathroom, a telephone and ADSL internet connection.
-Residents are responsible for cleaning the apartment and for purchasing cleaning materials.

 The BR Whiting studio is not wheelchair accessible and has limited flexibility regarding physical access needs.
 A guide dog, and/or a carer could accompany the artist for the residency, as the living quarters can accommodate two people.